gcr07/SmartContracts-ETH/README.md

 ###  ERC20 token

 >This means if you build an application that is capable of interacting with one ERC20 token, it's also capable of interacting with any ERC20 token.
 That way more tokens can easily be added to your app in the future without needing to be custom coded.
 You could simply plug in the new token contract address, and boom, your app has another token it can use.

+## Overflows

+We're going to look at one major security feature you should be aware of when writing smart contracts: Preventing overflows and underflows.

+What's an overflow?

+Let's say we have a uint8, which can only have 8 bits.
+That means the largest number we can store is binary 11111111 (or in decimal, 2^8 - 1 = 255).

+Take a look at the following code.
+What is number equal to at the end?

+´´´
+uint8 number = 255;
+number++;
+´´´
+In this case, we've caused it to overflow — so number is counterintuitively now equal to 0 even though we increased it.
+(If you add 1 to binary 11111111, it resets back to 00000000, like a clock going from 23:59 to 00:00).

+## Underflows

+An underflow is similar, where if you subtract 1 from a uint8 that equals 0, it will now equal 255 (because uints are unsigned, and cannot be negative).

+While we're not using uint8 here, and it seems unlikely that a uint256 will overflow when incrementing by 1 each time (2^256 is a really big number), it's still good to put protections in our contract so that our DApp never has unexpected behavior in the future.